 -

-Mashup Score: 182Potential Health Benefit of Garlic Based on Human Intervention Studies: A Brief Overview - 12 day(s) ago
+Mashup Score: 182Potential Health Benefit of Garlic Based on Human Intervention Studies: A Brief Overview - 2 month(s) ago

 Garlic is a polyphenolic and organosulfur enriched nutraceutical spice consumed since ancient times.
 Garlic and its secondary metabolites have shown excellent health-promoting and disease-preventing effects on many human common diseases, such as …